Training courses

 If you are hoping to learn more about beekeeping, the best way to start is by gaining hands-on practice with an experienced beekeeper, to which end we recommend attending the NBKA Apiary in East Haddon which will open on Sunday mornings from 10.30 am, from late Spring until September – further details are available on the Apiary webpage.

 Each year we offer a beginners’ course consisting of 7 talks in the period from January to March, followed by the opportunity for practical experience, This course always fills up quickly and we invite applicants to notify us of their interest from August each year.
 For information the format of the course is shown below.
-The 2024 course is now fully subscribed.
+The 2024 course is now finished.

 We also arrange for members to take the BBKA Basic Assessment and, during the winter months, organise a series of lectures geared towards BBKA Modular Examinations.
 Further details below: